rochester-rcl/specify7-docker/README.md

 ## Upgrading to a newer version of Specify7

-To run a newer version of Specify7, all you have to do copy the Specify 6 client's `specify.jar` and `config/` folder into `specify7/specify6_thick_client` and make sure the database you want to connect to has been upgraded to the new version.
+To run a newer version of Specify7, all you have to do is copy the new Specify 6 client's `specify.jar` and `config/` folder into `specify7/specify6_thick_client` and make sure the database you want to connect to has been upgraded to the new version of Specify.

 Then: